iocoop/policies/Bylaws.md

 (c) A written or electronic ballot cannot be revoked.
 Approval by written or electronic ballot shall be valid only when the number of votes cast by ballot within the time period specified equals or exceeds the quorum required to be present at a meeting authorizing the action, and the number of approvals equals or exceeds the number of votes that would be required to approve at a meeting at which the total number of votes cast was the same as the number of votes cast by ballot.

 ### Section 6.18.
-Solicitation of Written Ballots.
+Solicitation of Written or Electronic Ballots.

 Ballots shall be solicited in a manner consistent with Sections 6.05, 6.17(b), and 6.19 of these Bylaws.
 The solicitations shall indicate the number of responses needed to meet the quorum requirement and specify the time by which the ballot must be received to be counted.
 Ballots other than for the election of Directors shall state the percentage of approvals necessary to pass the measure.

 ### Section 6.19.
 Withholding Vote.

-In an election of Directors, any form of written ballot, which names the candidates for Director and which the member has marked "withhold" (or otherwise indicated that the authority to vote in the election of Directors is withheld) shall not be used for voting in that election.
+In an election of Directors, any form of written or electronic ballot, which names the candidates for Director and which the member has marked "withhold" (or otherwise indicated that the authority to vote in the election of Directors is withheld) shall not be used for voting in that election.

 ### Section 6.20.
 Appointment of Inspectors of Election.